 Concerns about someone at Hope

-If your student believes there is an immediate concern for the safety of the professor or others, please call Campus Safety at 616.395.7770.
-If safety is not an immediate concern, please fill out a CARE team report describing the professor’s behavior.
+If your student believes there is an immediate concern for their safety or the safety of others, please call Campus Safety at 616.395.7770.
+If safety is not an immediate concern, please fill out a CARE team form describing the individual's behavior.

 Please encourage your student to communicate with their instructors in order to see what their options are.
 The instructor may have suggestions (e.g., tutoring, help sessions, etc.).
 Other excellent resources available at Hope include the Klooster Center for Writing Excellence and the Academic Success Center.
 If you would like to have a staff member follow-up with your student, please fill out the CARE team form describing the situation.